 When we think of disabilities, we usually think of someone limited in their ability to walk or with altered cognition, or a person who has a sensory limitation.
 Rarely do people think of disabilities that impact speech.
-There are a wide range of conditions that may limit or impact a person’s ability to speak.
+However, there are a wide range of conditions that may limit or impact a person’s ability to communicate verbally.

-Dog trainers supporting people with disabilities who train their own dogs for service work, or who are working with pet owners may find themselves working with a person who has a disability that impacts their speech or communication, whether that person is training a service dog or a pet.
+Dog trainers may find themselves working with a person who has a disability that impacts their speech or communication, whether that person is training a service dog or a pet.

 When communicating with someone who has a speech impairment or communication disorder: